 For me, I would choose stereo over mono headphones any day.

 However, if you have one ear due to an accident, medical conditions or any other reason, mono headphones will be fine because all the multi-channel signals are mixed into one channel.

-If you are into gaming, watching movies or listening to music, stereo headphones will come in handy as they provide a richer and more elaborate experience.
+If you are into gaming, need headphones for watching movies or listening to music, stereo headphones will come in handy as they provide a richer and more elaborate experience.

 In other cases, when you are listening to audio that does not require stereo output, it is better to go the mono way as they are relatively cheaper.

 Headphones come in different impedance levels such as 8, 16, 32 and some up to over 600 ohms.